moduware/morph-button/README.md

 `--filled-text-color`            | Text color of the filled button        | white `--font-size`                    | Font size of the button                | 14px

+## Further help

+For more information on how to install and run test please go here - [Polymorph elements getting started]

-[morph elements getting started]: https://github.com/moduware/polymorph-components/blob/master/INFO.md
+[Polymorph elements getting started]: https://github.com/moduware/polymorph-components/blob/master/INFO.md